Skip to Content

 The control of error for the activity, much like that of the Long Red Rods, is the child's own observation.

 During the time this material is introduced to a child, they are in the period of the absorbent mind.
-It's important when watching a child build the Tower, not to interrupt or correct them.

 Let them see for themselves that the Tower they've built doesn't quite look like it looked when it was constructed before they brought it over to their workspace.
-They error(s) they made are likely to pop out at them.

-If they don't notice their error, that perfectly ok.
 When it's time to return the cubes to their place in the room, they are shown how to return the cubes, one at a time, starting with the largest cube.

-This will reinforce the correct order of the cubes and they are likely to have more success on their next attempt!
+This will reinforce the correct order of the cubes and they are likely to have more success on their next attempt.

 Another purpose of the Montessori Pink Tower is the language introduced during the activity.
 “Large, larger, largest”, and “small, smaller, smallest”…language used when grading objects.

 So, you see there is more to the Montessori Pink Tower than a simple building activity.
-It's purpose builds on skills children will use far beyond the primary years.
+Its purpose builds on skills children will use far beyond the primary years.

 Cheers and don't forget to subscribe!